stealth-studios/sdk-docs/docs/frameworks/eliza.md

 - `adapter`: The adapter to use for storing and retrieving context.
 - `provider`: The AI provider to use for generating responses.
 Any provider supported by Eliza is supported.
 - `model`: The specific AI model to use for generating responses.
 Ensure that the model is supported by the provider.
-- `apiKey`: Your API key for the AI model provider
+- `apiKey`: Your API key for the AI model provider.
+This is purely used to secure the agents, and is not used for generating responses.
+Ensure that you pass the correct API key for the provider you are using in the environment variables.
-- `elizaConfig`: The configuration options to pass to Eliza.
-These are identical to the options that you would normally pass in environment variables to Eliza.

 ## 🤖 Character Format